-November 27, 2023
+December 7, 2023

-United States House of Representatives Washington, D.C.
-20515
+The Honorable Joseph R. Biden President of the United States The White House 1600 Pennsylvania Avenue Washington, D.C.
+20500

-RE: Support for Congressional Review Act resolution to nullify the Consumer Financial Protection Bureau's Section 1071 small business data collection rule
+RE: Bipartisan Congressional Review Act resolution to nullify the Consumer Financial Protection Bureau's Section 1071 small business data collection rule

-Dear Representative:
+Dear President Biden:

-On behalf of ICBA and the nearly 50,000 community bank locations we represent, I write to urge your support for S.J.Res.32, a Congressional Review Act resolution of disapproval of the Consumer Financial Protection Bureau's (CFPB's) Small Business Loan Application Data Collection Rule under Section 1071 of the Dodd-Frank Act.
-S.J.Res.32 would nullify a rule that will create a chilling effect on the credit small businesses need to survive and prosper in a time of economic uncertainty.
-Notably, this important resolution passed the Senate on a strong bipartisan vote on October 18.
-ICBA and community banks urge all members of the House to vote YES when it comes to the House floor.
+On behalf of ICBA and the nearly 50,000 community bank locations we represent, I write to urge you to sign into law S.J.Res.32, a Congressional Review Act resolution of disapproval of the Consumer Financial Protection Bureau's (CFPB's) Small Business Loan Application Data Collection Rule under Section 1071 of the Dodd-Frank Act.
+S.J.Res.32 would nullify a rule that will unintentionally create a chilling effect on the credit small businesses need to survive and prosper in a time of economic uncertainty.
+More than 10,000 letters were sent to Congress by community bankers and small business owners from across the country in support of this important resolution.
+Notably, it passed both the Senate and the House on strong bipartisan votes.

-Community banks are deeply frustrated that the CFPB's final rule under Section 1071 of the Dodd-Frank Act did not create an exemption for community banks.
+ICBA advocated for a community-bank exemption in the CFPB's final rule.
 As mission-focused lenders, community banks have a long history of originating loans that create credit for minority- and woman-owned businesses, consistent with the underlying intent of Section 1071.
-The final rule fails to take this into consideration.
+Unfortunately, the final rule does not to take this mission focus into consideration and exempts only the smallest lenders.

-The rigid data collection requirements of the new rule will limit the ability of community banks to tailor loans to meet the unique needs of their small business customers.
+The rigid data collection requirements of the new rule will limit the ability of community banks to tailor loans to meet the needs of their small business customers.
 Each small business loan is unique and has customized terms based on an analysis of numerous factors.
 The final rule will force lenders to standardize loan terms and limit options to the detriment of borrowers, including minority- and women-owned businesses.